osisupermoses/Food-App/README.md

 * Firebase Firestore - Authentication and cloud storage

-* Has both User and Admin functionalities (user is for buyers, while admin is for registered stores that want to upload their items for others to buy)
+* Has both Buyer and Seller functionalities (user account is for buyers, while seller/admin account is for registered stores that want to upload their items for others to buy)

 * Paystack SDK - For making payment